10 Best Handheld Ham Radios in 2023 | (Ranked by a Marine)

 My review: BaoFeng does a seriously excellent job at building and engineering products that provide exactly what people want at the price they are willing to pay.

 The GT3-3TP Mark III is an 8-watt capable handheld radio that transmits on dual-band 136-174 and 400-520 MHz.
-BaoFeng indicates it has 11KM of range which I have not personally tested but considering its an 8-watt capable unit and looking at the range of other units I have tried, I’d say it’s pretty likely you could get that with the right environmental conditions and possibly a bit more.
+BaoFeng indicates it has 11KM of range, which I have not personally tested, but considering it is an 8-watt capable unit and looking at the range of other units I have tried, I’d say it’s pretty likely you could get that with the right environmental conditions and possibly a bit more.

 Key Features